 Make your pancake in a 10inch skillet, over medium heat.
 The avocado and salsa work as your toppings.

-8. Blueberry Oatmeal Waffles
+8. Vegan Gluten-Free Oatmeal Waffles

-Who doesn’t love blueberry waffles?
-Well, you can make the healthiest, vegan-friendly waffles by using oatmeal.
+You can make the healthiest, vegan-friendly waffles by using oatmeal.

 Remember to soak your oats in water or almond milk to soften them.
 Alternatively, you can use a processor to grind your oats into oat flour, which will form batter for the waffles faster.

-9. Cucumber Avocado toast
+9. Cucumber Avocado Toast

 10. Green Pea, Kale spread toast

-If you love avocado toast sandwich, then this green kale sandwich might be just as appealing.
+If you love an avocado toast sandwich, then this green kale sandwich might be just as appealing.
 The spread, in this case, is a blend of high-protein peas made with olive oil, garlic, and kale.

 Slather this spread on your whole grain bread, and you will be starting your day on a delicious, filling, fiber-packed note.